 How a Plot Springs to Mind (7:21)

 It can be especially difficult to maintain a consistent writing practice during the holidays.
 That's true of all routines this time of year, come to think of it.
 In the midst of bustling about, a fortunate writer can be gifted a poem, a story, or some other creative thought.
-This is a short discussion-starter about … Continue reading How a Plot Springs to Mind (7:21)
+This was a short discussion-starter about … Continue reading How a Plot Springs to Mind (7:21)

 NaNoWriMo 2017: Midway Survival